A few New Mexico dragonflies and damselflies

 Lestidae: Great Spreadwing (Archilestes grandis)

-Besides holding its wings at an angle, instead of straight back, this one stood out for being much larger than the average local damselfly.
+Besides holding its wings at an angle, instead of straight back, this species stands out for being much larger than the average local damselfly.